zibz0017/QuartzVault/content/Halacha/Pesach/Bedikas Chametz.md

 3. One cannot place an upside-down keli over the chametz as we are concerned that someone may accidentally use the keli, exposing the chametz.[^142]
 4. {<span style="color:rgb(255, 0, 0)">It seems that this is how one who sold chametz to a goy should keep it.
 Add a link to this point.</span>}
 ### If One did not get Rid of the Chametz Before the Zman Issur
 {<span style="color:rgb(255, 0, 0)">Combine with section [[#If the Jew Did not Destroy the Chametz]].
 I need to check the sources.
-From Sif Katan 8, it sounds like the food is not assur bihanna only if the Jew only accepted responsibility for pshia.
+From Sif Katan 8, it sounds like the food is not assur bihannah only if the Jew only accepted responsibility for pshia.
 In Sif Katan 5, it sounds like even in the Jew accepted responsibility for more than that.</span>}
 1. If the Jew did not do biur, if the Jew only accepted responsibility for pshia, the Jew can rely on the opinion that says that these halachos only apply when the person accepts responsibility for gineiva and aveida.[^132]
 2. He would then return it to the goy as soon as he could, even on Pesach.[^132]
 3. In this situation, the Jew can't touch the chametz.[^132]